-Cash and cash equivalents include cash in hand and deposits held at call with banks, which are held for operational purposes.
+Cash and cash equivalents are carried in the balance sheet at face value.
+In the cash flow statement, cash and cash equivalents include cash in hand and deposits held at call with banks, which are held for operational purposes.

 2.13 SHARE CAPITAL